robert-mccarthy-ca/Garden/README.md

 - add thermostats
 - add data logging, temperature and humidity to start, pH and EC eventually as well
 - allow for multiple controls on the same pin (for example, a fan control that needs to start exhausting at full speed 5 minutes before the lights go off to prevent condensation, but also need to turn on when the temperature is high enough or when I press the test button)
+- allow for a single control to control multiple pins (for example, a pause button that pauses all pumps for maintenance)

 Files:
 - gardenController.py (rename to main.py to run live)